IAmFuture0/CppND-Capstone-Snake-Game/README.md

 <img src="snakebot.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.
+The idea of added features are from the previous project 'Build An OpenStreetMap Route Planner' and 'Concurrent Traffic Simulation'.

+I kept the code for the player-controlled snake in the program, but I commented it out.
+If you want to compete with the snakebot, feel free to remove the comment.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
+Additionally, you can build your own C++ application or extend the Snake game.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

 ## Dependencies for Running Locally
 * cmake >= 3.7